 In times when simple peasant all over Poland were obliged to work more and more for local master (serfdom), Kurpie people stayed free.
 They lived in one of the biggest and reachest woods in the Polish Kingdom known as the Green Wilderness (and in XVIII century some of them moved to White Wilderness, north from Warsaw).

 As their land was not suitable for farming, they specialised in beekeeping and hunting.
 As a result, people from Kurpie were considered almost wild and definitely dangerous – at least by the rest of the nation.

 Kurpie were notable hunters, perfect gunmen.
 During the war for independence in the end of XVIII century, they were being recruited to the shooters troops as sharpshooters.

 Warning: Undefined array key 5199 in /home/sisens/domains/planpoland.com/public_html/wp-content/plugins/easy-table-of-contents/includes/class.post.php on line 265

 Warning: Undefined array key 5199 in /home/sisens/domains/planpoland.com/public_html/wp-content/plugins/easy-table-of-contents/includes/class.post.php on line 269

 Take a look at a map of Poland.
 You will find Kurpie between the Northern East corner of Mazovia and Mazury.
 You can visit it on your way to Mazurian lakes or make it an objective of your weekend trip.

-Fans of open air museums and wooden architecture will have plenty to choose from in Kurpie.
+Fans of open air museums and wooden architecture will have plenty to choose from.
 You can visit museum in Nowogród, which is one of the oldest towns in Poland (funded in X century).